lutfullah32/hyperVTest/virtualization/windowscontainers/quick_start/azure_setup.md

 # Preparing Microsoft Azure for Windows Server Containers

-This is a test edit!!!
+12-Nov update.!!!
 Before creating and managing Windows Server Containers in Azure you will need to deploy a Windows Server 2016 Technical Preview image which has been pre-configured with the Windows Server Containers feature.
 This guide will walk you through this process.

 > Other getting started guides:
   * Run Windows Server Containers in [a new Hyper-V virtual machine](./container_setup.md).